habachduong/asterisk_ai_agent/README.md

 A complete AI Voice Agent typically consists of:

 1. **AMD (Answering Machine Detection)** – Filters out voicemails to save processing resources.
-2. **Turn Detection** – Determines when the caller has finished speaking before triggering the AI’s response.
+2. **Turn Detection** – Determines when the caller has paused speaking before triggering the AI’s response.
 3. **ASR (Automatic Speech Recognition)** – Converts caller audio to text.
 4. **LLM (Large Language Model or NLU engine)** – Understands intent and generates replies.
    ✅ *On-premise option:* Use **Rasa** as a local NLU engine to avoid sending data to cloud-based models.
 5. **TTS (Text-to-Speech)** – Converts AI-generated text back to speech for playback.

-This architecture requires that audio be extracted from the call in real-time or near-real-time, and Asterisk offers several methods to support this.
+To enable this pipeline, the Asterisk system must provide real-time access to the audio stream (via WebSocket, SIPREC, or file), and be able to play back synthesized audio from the TTS module.

 ---